Scientific: Kalanchoe tomentosa

 Propagation: Terminal stem tip cuttings, leaf cuttings.

-Additional comments: Panda plant is an excellent, herbaceous, succulent perennial plant for patio containers or containers at eastern residential entries.
-The cultivar 'Chocolate Soldier' has leaves that are more red-brown all around the edges and thinner and longer than for the standard species.
+Additional comments: Panda plant is an excellent succulent plant for patio containers or containers at eastern residential entries.
+The cultivar 'Chocolate Soldier' has leaves that are more red-brown all around the edges, thinner and longer than the standard species.
 It also grows a bit faster with more of a clumping habit.